 - Not all salt is the same!
 Kosher salt is lighter in weight than regular table salt or sea salt and usually requires more to achieve the same flavor.

-- If you must substitute table salt for the kosher salt, add half the amount (one tablespoon).
+- If you must substitute table salt for kosher salt, add half the amount (one tablespoon).
 You can always add more salt later if you wish!

 - Cooking times may vary when making the brown stew chicken.
 Your goal is to reduce the liquid of the stew by half.